Kathmandu, May 4th, 2020

 Q. If we move towards mandatorily digitizing cash flow, how will it affect the rural areas?

 A: The digital payment trend in urban areas prior to the lockdown was driven by convenience.
-The customer has the option to use either card, cash, m-banking, etc. After the lockdown, the convenience may convert into a necessity.
+The customer has the option to use either card, cash, m-banking, etc. After the lockdown, convenience may convert into a necessity.

 However, with the increase in demand for non-cash transactions, it might eventually lead to a digital divide.
 The areas where people haven’t yet adopted such technology might fall behind in the ecosystem.
 If this happens, the service providers may have to downgrade their services so that people in such areas can access them.